-\$829,000 which is 2% of Net Assets.
+\$1,719,000 which is 5% of the audited Net Assets amount.
 This benchmark is considered the most appropriate because we believe that the Company's principal objective is long-term capital growth through investing in US Multifamily Holdings LP, of which the Company owns 99.525% interest.
 The principal investment invests in multifamily real estate entities.
 It is considered as a profit-oriented entity and users (the shareholders) are most likely interested in its performance which is reflected by its net asset value.